akashjindal423/portfolio-dev/content/authors/admin/_index.md

 A blend of hands-on coding with extensive Agile/Scrum experience makes me suitable for techno-functional roles across various domains.

-Nominated among top 5% of consultants among 3500 applications in Infosys; 2 times awarded for dedication towards work and management of teams; GMAT 730 scorer.
+Nominated among top 5% of consultants among 3500 applications in Infosys; 2 times awarded for dedication towards work and management of teams; GMAT1 730 scorer.